ImperialCollegeLondon/ReCoDe-Euler-Maruyama/README.md

 ## Getting Started

 You can read the Jupyter notebooks non-interactively on Github.
 Click [here](https://github.com/ImperialCollegeLondon/ReCoDe_Euler_Maruyama/tree/main/notebooks) to view the collection of Jupyter notebooks located in the ``notebooks`` folder.
-However, for an improve experience, we suggest cloning the Github repository and running the Jupyter notebooks on your local machine.
-To assist you setting up the project locally, we provide a list of setps:
+However, for an improved experience, we suggest cloning the Github repository and running the Jupyter notebooks on your local machine.
+To assist you setting up the project locally, we provide a list of steps:

 ### 1. Clone the repository